vogt4nick/recipes.vogt4nick.com/src/recipes/sauces/bolognese-sauce.md

     !!! note "If the sauce begins to dry out and stick, add 100 ml water."

-!!! tip "Serve with tagliatelle, rigatoni, conchiglie, or fusilli."
+!!! tip "Serve with fettuccine, rigatoni, conchiglie, or fusilli."

 ??? abstract "References"
     Inspired by Marcella Hazan's recipe in [Essentials of Classic Italian Cooking](https://smile.amazon.com/gp/product/039458404X).